jpfutalef/DynamicStochasticElectricVRP/README.md

 - 2: deterministic + waiting times
 - 3: linear stochastic

 ``TARGET_FOLDER`` specifies the target folder.
+For pre-operation stage and full day, a folder containing a set of instances (XML files).
+For online stage, a folder containing the results from the pre-operation.

 #### The target folder

 Contains the necessary data to execute any stage.
-The folder must contain one or more instances defined as XML files.
-The script will perform the specified stage over each of the instances in the target folder.
+Essentially, each instance is assigned a folder with its name.
+Inside each folder, you will find the results for each stage/method you choose.

-The following directory structure shows how the results will be stored if the target folder contains a single instance:
+The folder structure for a folder containing one instance is as follows:

 ```
-target_folder
+main_folder  <-- target folder for pre-operation
 |   instance_name.xml
 └───instance_name
     └───optimization_method_1
         └───pre_operation
-            └───preop_results1
+            └───preop_results1  <-- could be source folder for online operation
                 |   preop result files
            ...
             └───preop_resultsN